DataDog/hiring-engineers/answers.md

-Technical Assessment
+# Alex Sands Technical Assessment

 ## Setting up environment

-Followed steps to set up vagrant environment via Virtual Box.
-Had some bugs that related to the updating python to install tracers and flask.

 I set up my virtual environment via Vagrant (vagrantup.com/docs/installation), an open source software that makes it easy to spin up containers such as VirtualBox and Docker.
 It is preferred to set up an Ubuntu workspace, to avoid dependency issues.

-Once my vagrant environment was up and running.
+Once my Vagrant environment was up and running.
 I went over to the Datadog website, and went through the process of creating an account.
 The registration was very simple, I just needed simple login information and my organization name to get started.
 To link up your environment to the Datadog UI, the API and application keys are required, which are located in the Organization settings of the Datadog UI.

 With the keys collected, enter the following command to install the Datadog Agent.
 Be sure to replace <DATADOG_API_KEY>  with the keys obtained from the previous step.